-Rockstar's Bully (known as Canis Canem Edit in Europe) is an open-world game where you play as Jimmy Hopkins, a troubled teenager with a strong distaste for authority figures and bullies alike.
+Bully (known as Canis Canem Edit in Europe) is an open-world game starring Jimmy Hopkins, a troubled teenager with a strong distaste for authority figures and bullies alike.
 After being ejected from a number of schools, Jimmy ends up at Bullworth Academy, a private school modeled largely after the ostensibly prestigious private schools.
-The main storyline in Bully concerns Jimmy's dealings with the various cliques and faculty within the school, as well as a sociopath student named Gary Smith.
+The main storyline in Bully concerns Jimmy's dealings with the various cliques and faculty within the school, as well as a sociopathic student named Gary Smith.

 The story is divided into 6 chapters:

 - Chapter 1: Making New Friends and Enemies: Jimmy, having just arrived at Bullworth Academy, meets Gary Smith for the first time and must take down the Bullies

 - Chapter 2: Rich Kid Blues: Jimmy must get the Preppies on his side

 - Chapter 3: Love Makes the World Go Around: As snow begins to cover the ground and Christmas draws near, Jimmy must deal with the Greasers and a certain girl who is cheating on the leader of the clique

 - Chapter 4: A Healthy Mind in a Healthy Body and Other Lies: Jimmy needs to convince the nerds to help him defeat the Jocks